 In the last 20 years, the collection and processing of data has grown exponentially.
 The practice has been undertaken by businesses worldwide, in order to help improve efficiency, gain insight and understanding and increase profits.
-The General Data Protection Regulation (GDPR) is aimed at bringing EU data protection law up to speed with the changes that have occurred in the 20+ years since the 1995 Data Protection Directive (95/46/EC) was passed.
+The General Data Protection RegulationRegulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation).
+(GDPR) is aimed at bringing EU data protection lawAny law, statute, declaration, decree, directive, legislative enactment, order, ordinance, regulation, rule or other binding restriction (as amended, consolidated or re-enacted from time to time) that relates to the protection of individuals with regards to the Processing of personal data. up to speed with the changes that have occurred in the 20+ years since the 1995 Data Protection Directive (95/46/EC) was passed.

-The GDPR has been enacted into UK law – with slight amendments (known as derogations) provided for within the Regulation – via the Data Protection Act 2018, which replaced the UK the Data Protection Act 1998.
+The GDPR has been enacted into UK law – with slight amendments (known as derogations) provided for within the Regulation – via the Data Protection Act 2018The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation., which replaced the UK the Data Protection Act 1998.

-Data processors– Third-party individual or organisation who processes data on behalf of the Data Controller e.g. an accountancy company running the Data Controller’s payroll.
+Data processorsThird parties processing personal data on behalf of a data controller.– Third-party individual or organisation who processes data on behalf of the Data ControllerAn entity (such as an organisation) which determines the purposes and means of the processing of personal data. e.g. an accountancy company running the Data Controller’s payroll.

 Article 5 of the GDPR sets out the 7 key principles of the GDPR:

-Increased Territorial Scope–The GDPR clarifies that companies not established within the EU are subject to the GDPR if their activities relate to offering goods and/or services to EU residents or monitoring their behavior.
+Increased Territorial Scope–The GDPR clarifies that companies not established within the EU are subject to the GDPR if their activities relate to offering goods and/or services to EU residents or monitoring their behaviour.
 Those falling into this category must now appoint a representative within the EU.

-Increased Data Scope– The widened definition of what constitutes ‘personal data’ within GDPR means that more information is included in its remit, including for example IP addresses and website cookiesn.
-Furthermore, the widened definition of ‘special category’ means that more data is subject to stricter controls e.g. ethnic origin, religious beliefs, genetic and biometric data and political views.
+Increased Data Scope– The widened definition of what constitutes ‘personal data’ within GDPR means that more information is included in its remit, including for example IP addresses and website cookiesData which tracks a visitor’s movement on a website and remembers their behaviour and preferences..
+Furthermore, the widened definition of ‘special category’ means that more data is subject to stricter controls e.g. ethnic origin, religious beliefs, genetic and bio-metric data and political views.

 Penalties – GDPR now provides for penalties to be handed down for infringements, with the maximum penalty being 4% of annual worldwide turnover or €20 million, whichever is greater.

-Consent– The request for consent to process personal data must be clear and distinguishable from other matters, with details given of the purpose of the processing.
+Consent– The request for consent to processA series of actions or steps taken in order to achieve a particular end. personal data must be clear and distinguishable from other matters, with details given of the purpose of the processing.
 Consent must be as easy to withdraw as it was to give.

 Data Protection Officers– DPOs must be appointed by controllers or processors whose data processing consists of large scale monitoring of data subjects; of special categories of data; data relating to criminal convictions or offences.